 In her spare time, Robyn takes an alarming number of pictures of her dog, Dogger, and tries not to argue with too many strangers on the internet.

-Jeffrey Dugas is a writer, researcher, and campaign strategist living in Washington, D.C.
+Jeffrey Dugas is a campaign strategist, writer, and researcher living in Washington, D.C.
 He joined CAN in 2012, bringing with him a range of skills and experience from his work with the Center for American Progress, the Scottish Parliament, and the Campaign for Tobacco-Free Kids.
 A graduate of George Washington University, Jeffrey also worked for Elizabeth Warren’s successful 2012 Senatorial campaign.

 In his spare time, Jeffrey enjoys playing soccer, hiking, and exploring D.C. on his bike.